November 16, 2017

 One reason is that there is little incentive to focus on far-off, uncertain issues compared to more certain, immediate ones.
 As 80,000 Hours put it, “Future generations matter, but they can’t vote, they can’t buy things, they can’t stand up for their interests.”

 Problems faced by future generations are also more uncertain and more abstract, making it harder for us to care about them.
 There is a well-established phenomenon called temporal discounting, which means that we tend to give less weight to outcomes that are far in the future.
 This may explain our tendency to neglect long-term risks and problems.
-For example, it’s a large part of why we seem to have such difficult tackling climate change.
+For example, it’s a large part of why we seem to have such difficulty tackling climate change.

 Generally, there are diminishing returns to additional work on an area.
 This means that the neglectedness of the long-term future makes it more likely to be high impact.